julianborrey/TabHub/README.md

 ### [Blog](http://newtabware.blogspot.com/) ###
 There is a [blog](http://newtabware.blogspot.com/) for this project.
-Keeps non-techies upto speed with progress and allows full commenting power so people can stear us in the right direction or suggest cool features.
+Keeps non-techies upto speed with progress and allows full commenting power so people can steer us in the right direction or suggest cool features.

 ### What's going on? ###
 Tournament tabbing in the world of debating is completely outdated.